MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 ## Visual Studio Code Extensions

-Prettier/ any common code formatter
+Prettier as a common code formatter